LukeShu/dbscripts/README.md

 ## Testing
 * Install the `base-devel` package group, as well as the `bash-bats`, `kcov`, `subversion`, and `xbs` packages.
+* Arrange for `gpg` to sign files using a key that is trusted by the pacman keyring.
+This is easy if you are already a Parabola packager--your PGP key is already trusted by the pacman keyring, as it is included in the `parabola-keyring` package.
-* The test suite can now be run with `make test`.
+* The test suite can now be run with `make check`.
-* A coverage report can be generated with `make test-coverage`.
+* A coverage report can be generated with `make check-coverage`.
 Open `coverage/index.html` in your web browser to inspect the results.
+* The test suite will use `sudo` to run `unshare -m`, `librechroot`, and `libremakepkg`.
+It should be safe, but if this makes you nervous, run the test suite in a VM or container.